monsterchick/Commands/docker.md

 <details><summary>docker exec</summary>

 ```
-docker exec -it my-container bash    # runs the bash command inside the container with the name "my-container"
+docker exec -it 008 bash    # runs the bash command inside the container with the container-id
 ```

 </details>